Buick built M18 Tank

 R-1830 radial aircraft engines were assembled and tested before being

-installed in B-24s.
+installed in B-24s and C-47 the last year of the war.
 Engines would have been shipped from this

 location to B-24 assembly plants at Willow Run, MI, Tulsa, OK, Dallas,

-TX, Fort Worth, TX and San Diego, CA. Author's photo.
+TX, Fort Worth, TX and San Diego, CA. C-47s were built at Long

 When Buick operated the plant its name was